PaulBratslavsky/strapi-5-next-blog-post/README.md

 - Populating Dynamic Zone Fields
 - Rendering Dynamic Zone Fields

-I will walk you through the steps I took when following the tutorial, just in case your prefer to read instead of watching the video.
+If you prefer to read instead of watch the video, I will walk you through the steps I took when following the tutorial.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/04bNEnIzCJc?si=I0Oy0ZXs6pHDycrE" title="YouTube video player" frameborder="0" allow="accelerometer;  clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-But I would recommend doing both, in my tutorial I ended up using TypesScript and taking a different approach when rendering Strapi's dynamic zone.
+But I would recommend doing both.
+In my tutorial, I ended up using TypesScript and taking a different approach when rendering Strapi's dynamic zone.

-As a bonus, we used Strapi's Block Editor and I show you how to render not only the text blocks but also the image.
+As a bonus, we used Strapi's Block Editor, and I showed you how to render the text blocks and the image.

 Let's get started!

-First start by choosing a directory to setup your project in.
-I am going to name my project directory "brad"
+First, choose a directory to set up your project.
+I will name my project directory "brad."

 ```bash
 mkdir brad